 Now that you have seen the vocabulary, repeat with us using this video as the guide for our pronunciation?

-Now, guys, what are you wearing at the moment?
+Now you know everything there is to know about the clothing style in Brazil!
+Now you know everything there is to know about Brazil men’s fashion!
+What are you wearing now?
 Can you give us a description?
 Tell us in the comments but don’t forget to mention the colors as well!
-Do you think Brazil men’s clothing is something similar to what you wear?
+Do you think Brazil men’s clothing is something like what you wear?

 Hope to see you in our next Dica!